-But data security is mission-critical, especially as cyber threats become more sophisticated and can bring down the most established brands.
+But data privacy and security is mission-critical, especially as cyber threats become more sophisticated and can bring down the most established brands.

-Among these myriad responsibilities, a modern IT organization needs to be aware of any and all policies related to privacy.
+Among these myriad responsibilities, a modern IT organization needs to be aware of any and all privacy programs.

-This often means that education often falls on the shoulders of IT departments to protect against external intruders while also educating their internal end-users how to be privacy compliant.
+This often means that education often falls on the shoulders of IT departments to protect against external intruders while also educating their internal end-users on how to maintain data privacy compliance.
 Verizon’s 2021 Data Breach Investigations Report (DBIR) noted that nearly 40% of breaches fall under the category of social engineering.
-As a result, it’s important that an IT organization be the driving force behind privacy compliance education, especially when it comes to using technology.
+As a result, it’s important that an IT organization be the driving force behind data privacy compliance education, especially when it comes to using technology.

 As recently as a few years ago, most HR teams still kept their most critical HR documents (active employee files) in paper format, and in many cases, even those weren’t held in one centralized location.
 While the pandemic threw most digital transformation plans into overdrive, many of these systems may still be in hybrid forms and/or lack effective automation.

-When HR professionals spend more than half their time finding, organizing, and updating paper documentation, it isn’t just mind-numbing or inefficient, it’s a challenge to remain compliant and a threat to the success of the business.
+When HR professionals spend more than half their time finding, organizing, and updating paper documentation, it isn’t just mind-numbing or inefficient, it’s a challenge to maintain data privacy compliance and a threat to the success of the business.

 In the current job market, HR teams have vital work to do to support the growth of their organizations and to continue to engage employees.
 A better digital document solution can digitize, centralize, and secure document access.
 This allows HR teams to be more productive and efficient, with a goal to focus more on strategic initiatives that help organizations grow and improve.